 - Not widely available

 - Made in China (although to be fair, so are most other high-end infant carseats)

 - Lacks a no-rethread harness – which really isn’t a big deal; it just means that you have to detach the harness from the splitter plate and route the straps through the next set of harness slots as baby grows.
 The trade-off is that the harness is very easy to tighten and loosen and it can be removed and replaced if necessary – something that isn’t an option for many infant seats with a no-rethread harness feature.

 The Bottom Line:

-The Nuna PIPA is an exceptional infant seat and a welcome addition to the U.S. carseat market.
-Currently, it’s the only infant seat here in the States to feature both rigid LATCH connectors and a load leg.
+The Nuna PIPA is an exceptional infant seat which features both rigid LATCH connectors and a load leg.
 Two highly desirable features that when combined, make one very safe, very secure installation.
 Honestly, if it’s in your budget, there isn’t much to dislike about PIPA other than the fact that it isn’t widely available so it might be difficult to try one in your vehicle before you commit to the purchase.
 If you can’t “try before you buy,” make sure you research the store’s online return policy – just in case it doesn’t work out for some reason.

 The Nuna PIPA is on our list of Recommended Carseats!
 Since it fits preemies and low birthweight babies so well, PIPA is also on our list of Recommended Infant Carseats for Preemies & Multiples.